projectara/greybus-spec/source/index.rst

 A Greybus “module” is a device that slides into a physical slot on a Project Ara endoskeleton.
-Each module communicates with other modules on the network via one or more UniPro℠ CPorts.
-A CPort is a bidirectional pipe through which UniPro℠ traffic is exchanged.
+Each module communicates with other modules on the network via one or more |unipro| CPorts.
+A CPort is a bidirectional pipe through which |unipro| traffic is exchanged.
 Modules send “Messages” via CPorts.

 Module Information